artemisSystem/purescript-game/README.md

 An `AffGame extra a` is `Reducer extra Req → Aff a`.
 This way, it's easy to run a `TemplateAffGame` in it, while also making it easy to provide lots of useful primitives and building blocks.
-It has all the instances you'd expect and probably some more on top of that.

 For examples on how to use `AffGame`, see the tests, or the [cookbook example](https://github.com/JordanMartinez/purescript-cookbook/tree/master/recipes/AffGameSnakeJs)